This post may contain affiliate links. Please see my disclosure policy for details.

 Although the mount was never seriously under threat during this time, a Napoleonic Ship was seen entering Marazion Bay.

-Thankfully the canons helps stop the ship in its tracks and allowed British forces to capture it before they came ashore!
+Thankfully the cannons help stop the ship in its tracks and allowed British forces to capture it before they came ashore!

 15. A royal visit here almost went wrong!

 Queen Victoria was known for her unannounced visits of notable houses.
 On her tours of the UK, she would sometimes drop in, taking her subjects completely by surprise!

 In her famous tour of Cornwall in 1846, Queen Victoria, Prince Albert, and some of their children boarded their royal ship ‘The Fairy’.
 They then sailed over to St. Michael’s Mount.